abogilovic/build-travel-optimisation/README.md

 - Combinatorics for less combinations <0% error>
 - Heuristic approach for some <x% error> boundary <incoming>

-Image of optimal paths that connect offices (blue) with customers(yellow) for lowest costs:
+Image of optimal places to build offices(blue) and their paths which connects them with customers(yellow) for lowest traveling costs:

 ![Image of optimal paths](https://i.imgur.com/OjtnNJi.png)